Preft/Butler-Project3-GroupG/README.md

 *	Using the historical export, consumption and trading/stock data for each country we can determine whether the future price of coffee beans would increase or decrease by country.
 *	If the future price of coffee is increasing in the exporting countries, will there be a future price increase for coffee in the importing countries.
 *	And vice versa, if the future price of coffee is decreasing in the exporting countries, will there be a future price decrease for coffee in the importing countries.
+# Website
+A website was developed to communicate the results of this project.
+The objective was outline the subject matter and use visualizations and machine learning explore data related to coffee production over time.

 # Refrences
 ### Data